If you have allergies, GERD or are pregnant, you may have an unwelcome health guest: adult-onset asthma. Learn the facts.

 You work around dust or fumes.

 Your job could also put you at risk for adult-onset asthma.
 Those who inhale dust or chemical fumes are most susceptible.
-Pastry chefs, hairstylists, mechanics and famers are just a few examples.
+Pastry chefs, hairstylists, mechanics and farmers are just a few examples.
 According to the U.S. Centers for Disease Control and Prevention, approximately 17 percent of adult-onset asthma cases can be attributed to work-related exposures.
 “We see a lot of occupational asthma,” Hagaman said.

 If you’re concerned about what you’re breathing in at work, talk to your doctor about how to best protect your lungs.